✦ ✦

 • Student login information is kept secure

-11.2 No Recording / No Screenshots
+11.2 No Recording and No Screenshots

 To protect student privacy: